PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/logs.md

 # What is a log

 A log is just a immutable sequence of records that can be used to provide durability, replication and to model consensus.
-It is usually 0 indexed file where new entries are appended because expensive disk seeks can usually be avoided when appending to a file[^ostep-hard-disk-drives].
+It is usually a 0 indexed file where new entries are appended because expensive disk seeks can usually be avoided when appending to a file[^ostep-hard-disk-drives].

 <p align="center">
 <img src="https://user-images.githubusercontent.com/17282221/168452116-a751154f-ec58-4a65-91f5-a90269529963.png" />